beingmeta/kno/README.md

 # This is FramerD

-**FramerD** is a production-ready platform and database for applications and services which leverage knowledge and context to deliver personalized results and responses.
+**FramerD** is a platform and database for applications and services which leverage knowledge and context to deliver complex personalized results and interaction.

+*FramerD* databases readily include millions of searchable frames with multiple properties and relations.
+These databases can be distributed over multiple networked machines.
+FramerD has been deployed commercially in contexts with high availability to tens of thousands of users and largely maintained by in-house sysops administrators.

-*FramerD* consists of two main components:
+*FramerD* consists of four main components:

 * a **portable distributed object-oriented database** designed to support the maintenance and sharing of knowledge bases.
 Unlike other